KEEP ISLINGTON MOVING

 -

-Hot off the Press!
-This leaflet has just been delivered to about 5,000 households in Barnsbury (February 2023)
+This leaflet was delivered to about 5,000 households in Barnsbury (February 2023, Phase 1)

 -